AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-06-03-Coral-cell-count-protocol.md

 	![hemacytometer](https://github.com/Putnam-Lab/Lab_Management/blob/master/images/Hemacytometer.png?raw=true)

-13. Store any remaining sample in freezer.
+13. Dispose of empty tube.

 14. Repeat the process with a new sample.